 If space is your biggest concern, container gardening—which requires the least effort, space, and setup—is likely your best bet.
 Using containers like small pots, this method allows you to grow various sorts of low maintenance plants within a limited amount of physical space.
 However, because you’re planting in a pot and not the earth, this approach will require that you water and fertilize your plants more often.
 For more info on these growing methods, click here.

 Because urban soils are typically filled with debris like rock & sand and tend to lack the required nutrients, organic potting mix is generally your best option.
 As far as fertilizer, organic is also the way to go.
 In addition to the known health risks associated with chemical-based growing practices, synthetic blends like Miracle Grow tend to overfill your garden with nitrogen, which can in turn attract more pests and reduce fruit and vegetable output.

-We recommend consulting your local garden center or nursery to determine exactly which organic growing mediums and fertilizers are right for you.
+We recommend consulting with your local garden center or nursery to determine exactly which organic growing mediums and fertilizers are right for you.

 The unique combination of your growing space’s size and exposure to sunlight will determine what plants can flourish in your urban garden.
 While choosing the exact plants is best left to you and your local garden center, the following are low maintenance plants that tend to do well in urban conditions, where sunlight and space are in short supply: